A Complete Student Housing Guide Nottingham 2024 – UniAcco

 Hydrogen

 This student housing in Nottingham provides en-suite rooms and studio rooms.
 Irrespective of the room choice you make, a high-tech kitchen, a Wi-Fi connection and a common room with a large TV and seating area will be provided.
 There is a 24/7 on-site staff available at the beck and call of students.
-This property offers it’s residents several amenities like study space, on-site laundry facilities, and outdoor courtyard.
+This property offers it’s residents several amenities like study space, on-site laundry facilities, and an outdoor courtyard.
 It is also registered with ANUK and National Code.

 4. Trinity Square